alaa-abdallah1/wuzzufny-jobs-site/README.md

 # Wuzzufny
 Wuzzufny is a job search platform that helps job seekers find jobs that match their qualifications and helps recruiters find suitable candidates for their companies.
-The platform is built using HTML, CSS, JavaScript, Vue.js, Vuetify, Vuex, Laravel, PHP, OOP, MySQL, SQL, and hosted files on AWS.
+The platform is built using HTML, CSS, JavaScript, Vue.js, Vuetify, Vuex, Laravel, PHP, OOP, MySQL, SQL, and host files on AWS.

 ## Live Demo
 [View the live demo ↗.](https://wuzzufny.onrender.com)